-Join David Gassner for an in-depth discussion in this video Defining and calling functions, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Defining and calling functions, part of Learning Go.

 - As we've seen throughout this course,…Go is organized with packages…and packages have functions.…Your own application has its own package,…always named main, and it also has…the main function which is called automatically…by the run time as the application starts up.…You can define your own custom functions…and you can then organize them into their own packages.…I'll start in this video with custom functions…that are declared in the main package.…As long as the function definitions…and the code that calls them are in the same package,…the case of the function name can be either upper or lower.…

 Below the main function I'll declare another function,…and I'll start with the func keyword.…And I'll name my simple function doSomething.…And then, within the braces, I'll call fmt.Println…and I'll pass in a string of…"Doing something!"…Then I'll go back up the main function…and I'll call the function.…I'll type do and Visual Studio code already knows…that the function exists,…and it lets me call it with autocomplete.…

 - Storing ordered and unordered values

 - Programming conditional logic and loops

 Programming the Google App Engine with Javawith Patrick Royal2h 4m Intermediate

 Google App Engine Essential Trainingwith Joseph Lowery3h 26m Intermediate